RetroAchievements/docs/docs/developer-docs/unsupported-emulators-and-cores.md

 ## PlayStation 2

 - ❌ Standalone emulator: **AetherSX2**
   - No longer being developed, has known incompatibilities.
-Devs have no means to resolve issues
+Devs have no means to resolve issues.
 - ❌ Standalone emulator: **NetherSX2**
 - ❌ libretro core: **LRPS2**
   - Still in alpha state